Eikonal formulation of large dynamical random matrix models: Additive matrix dynamics

+so the dynamics of each part separately is equivalent; the holomorphic part of the Hamiltonian recreates exactly the eq. \eqref{mainherm} found in the Hermitian scenario.

-\textit{Non-normal matrix $X$.} The crucial difference between Hermitian and non-Hermitian models comes from the fact, that the holomorphic/anti-holomorphic separability breaks down, since the support of the spectra represents the non-holomorphic region.
+\paragraph{Non-normal increment matrix $X$.} The crucial difference between Hermitian and non-Hermitian models comes from the fact, that the holomorphic/anti-holomorphic separability breaks down, since the support of the spectra represents the non-holomorphic region.
 This was known in the literature~\cite{CRISANTI}, and the variable $|w|^2\equiv \epsilon$ was kept non-zero before the large $N$ limit was taken.
-In such a case, the spectral density follow from the 2D Gauss law $\rho =\frac{1}{\pi} \partial_{\bar{z}} g $, where $g=\partial_z\Phi$ plays the role of the electric field.
+In such a case, the spectral density follows from the 2D Gauss law $\rho =\frac{1}{\pi} \partial_{\bar{z}} g $, where $g=\partial_z\Phi$ plays the role of the electric field.
 Considering $\epsilon$ only as an infinitesimal regularizer is too reductive, as it is responsible for the crucial dynamics of eigenvectors, which, contrary to the Hermitian case, do not decouple from the eigenvalues during the evolution.
 This is perhaps best visible when we diagonalize $Y_t$ in terms of left and right eigenvectors $Y_t=\sum_i \ket{R_i} \lambda_i \bra{L_i} = R\Lambda L^\dagger$.
 Then the potential $\Phi$ reads explicitly

-Since the $N$ by $N$ blocks in the determinant do not commute, eigenvalues are entangled with eigenvectors.
+Since the $N$ by $N$ blocks in the determinant do not commute, eigenvalues are correlated with eigenvectors.
 In the large $N$ limit the off-diagonal momenta in $\G$ are responsible for the diagonal part of the Chalker-Mehlig correlator~\cite{CHALKERMEHLIG,NN,SPEICHER}

 where $O_{ii}$ is the diagonal part of the overlap matrix~\cite{CHALKERMEHLIG} $O_{ij}=\braket{L_i}{L_j}\braket{R_j}{R_i}$ (see also~\cite{BellSt}).
 This quantity is also related to the Petermann factor~\cite{BEENAKKER} and the eigenvalue condition number in the stability theory~\cite{WILKINSON}.
 One can therefore see that during the evolution parameters $z$ and $w$ need to be treated {\it on an equal footing}.